wehr-to/netmiko-ops-scripts/Do's-And-Dont's/Dont's.md

-These are the DONT's of network automation, if you do these things, it's bad luck for 7 years.
-Listen to me
+These are the DONT's of network automation, if you do these things, it's bad luck for 7 years

 1: Don't hardcode IPs, passwords, or CLI commands
 - Makes your script rigid and unscalable